warrendeleon/rn-warrendeleon/docs/planning/tasks/TASK-344-get-availability-edge-function.md

 Implement an Edge Function that fetches Warren's calendar availability, applies business constraints, and returns a list of available time slots for users to book.

-**Deliverable**: Fully functional Edge Function at `/get-availability` with timezone support, automatic token refresh, and comprehensive error handling.
+**Deliverable**: Fully functional Edge Function at `/get-availability` with timezone support, automatic token refresh, and full error handling.

 ---